miekg/dreck/README.md

 ### Exec

 Exec allows for processes be started on the dreck server.
 For this the `exec` feature *and* the `aliases` feature must be enabled.
 Only commands *expanded* by an alias are allowed to execute, this is to prevent things like `/exec: /bin/cat /etc/passwd` to be run accidentally.
 The standard output of the command will be picked up and put in the new comment under the issue or pull request.

-All commands executed will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/bin/cmd issue/NUMBER`, if done for a pull request that parameter will be `/bin/cmd pull/NUMBER`.
+All commands executed will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/bin/cmd issue/NUMBER`, if done for a pull request that parameter will be `pull/NUMBER`.
 If the command is run for a pull request dreck will update the status with 'pending' when the execution is in progress and either 'failed' or 'success' when the execution ends.

-For example, if you want to execute `/opt/bin/release ARGUMENT` on the server, the following alias must be there:
+For example, if you want to execute `/opt/bin/release ARGUMENT` on the server, the following alias must be defined:

 ~~~
 /release: (.*) -> /exec: /opt/bin/release $1